webix-hub/gitbook-spreadsheet-guide/formatting_dates.md

 # Formatting Dates

 For dates, there is the _Date_ format.

-To apply the date format to a cell value:

-1\) Select a cell or a range of cells to format.\
-&#x20;2\) Click the **Date format** button in the Number section to open a drop-down list with number formats.\
-&#x20;3\) Choose the necessary format that will be applied to the selected cells.\
+You can apply one of the predefined formats or create a custom one.

 ## Applying a Predefined Date Format